 CONCLUSION

 The result revealed that application of 75% RDF+2 ml/l Nano urea + 50 ppm ZnO nano particles significantly influenced the fruit yield and fruit morphological characters.
 Whereas, the fruit quality parameters like sugars, vitamin C were found superior with application of 75% RDF + 2ml/l Nano urea+ 10 ppm TiO2 nanoparticles.
-Thus, it may be concluded that two time foliar application of 2ml/l Nano urea, 50 ppm ZnO along with 75% RDF at 30 and 60 days after sowing may be recommended for better yield and morphological quality of okra cv.
-Kashi Lalima grown under high pH soil (8.2) of subtropical agro climate condition of Lucknow to get more profit for the farmer.
+Thus, it may be concluded that two-time foliar application of 2ml/l Nano urea, 50 ppm ZnO along with 75% RDF at 30 and 60 days after sowing may be recommended for better yield and morphological quality of okra cv.
+Kashi Lalima grows under high pH soil (8.2) of the subtropical agro climate condition of Lucknow to get more profit for the farmer.

 COMPETING INTERESTS DISCLAIMER: